Lionel Messi

-An Argentine international, Messi is the national team's all-time leading goalscorer and most-capped player.
+Messi is the all-time leading goalscorer (125) and most-capped player (207) of the Argentina national team.
 Several years after his senior debut in 2005, he won the gold medal at the 2008 Summer Olympics.
-Assuming captaincy in 2011, he led Argentina to three consecutive finals in the 2014 World Cup, the 2015 Copa América and the Copa América Centenario, all of which they would lose.
-After initially announcing his international retirement in 2016, he returned to help his country narrowly qualify for the 2018 World Cup.
-Messi was central to ending Argentina's 28-year trophy drought by winning the 2021 Copa América, which helped him secure his seventh Ballon d'Or that year.
-In the following year, he led Argentina to winning the 2022 World Cup, the country's first in 36 years.
-This followed with a record-extending eighth Ballon d'Or in 2023.
-Messi was victorious at the 2024 Copa América, his third major international title.
+Assuming captaincy in 2011, he led Argentina to the finals of the 2014 World Cup, the 2015 Copa América, and the Copa América Centenario, all of which they lost.
+He subsequently announced his retirement from international football in 2016, though returned soon after.
+Messi led Argentina to victory at the 2021 Copa América and the 2022 World Cup, and became the first player to win the World Cup Golden Ball twice.
+He claimed his third major international title when Argentina won the 2024 Copa América.
+At the 2026 World Cup, Messi led his country to a second consecutive World Cup final, winning his second consecutive Silver Boot and the Silver Ball.

-Messi has endorsed sportswear company Adidas since 2006.
-According to France Football, he was the world's highest-paid footballer for five years out of six between 2009 and 2014, and was ranked the world's highest-paid athlete by Forbes in 2019 and 2022.
-Messi was among Times 100 most influential people in the world in 2011, 2012, and 2023.
-In 2020 and 2023, he was named the Laureus World Sportsman of the Year, the first team-sport athlete to win it.
-In 2020, Messi was named to the Ballon d'Or Dream Team and became the second footballer and second team-sport athlete to surpass $1 billion in career earnings.
-Following his arrival and impact on football in the US, Messi was named Time's Athlete of the Year in 2023, and was bestowed with the Presidential Medal of Freedom by US president Joe Biden in 2025.

 Early life

-Messi was born on 24 June 1987 in Rosario, Santa Fe Province.
-He was the third of four children of Jorge Messi, a steel factory manager, and his wife Celia Cuccittini, who worked in a magnet manufacturing workshop.
-On his father's side, he is of Italian and Spanish descent, the great-grandson of immigrants from the north-central Adriatic Marche region of Italy, and on his mother's side, he has primarily Italian ancestry.
-Growing up in a tight-knit, football-loving family, "Leo" developed a passion for the sport from an early age, playing constantly with his older brothers, Rodrigo and Matías, and his cousins, Maximiliano and Emanuel Biancucchi, both of whom became professional footballers.
+Lionel Andrés Messi was born on 24 June 1987 in Rosario, Santa Fe Province, Argentina.
+His father, Jorge Messi (1958–2026), was the head of department at an Acindar pressed steel manufacturing plant in Villa Constitución.
+His mother, Celia Cuccittini, worked in a magnet manufacturing workshop.
+Messi's parents met as youngsters in the Las Heras district of Rosario, where Messi would later grow up.
+Jorge and Celia married in 1978, after Jorge completed military service in the Argentine Armed Forces.
+On his father's side, Messi is of Italian and Spanish descent, the great-grandson of immigrants from the Marche region of Italy (with his surname coming from Porto Recanati), and on his mother's side he has primarily Italian ancestry.
+Growing up in a tight-knit, football-loving family, "Leo" developed a passion for the sport from an early age, playing constantly with his older brothers, Rodrigo and Matías, and his cousins, Maximiliano and Emanuel Biancucchi, both of whom later became professional footballers.
+Messi also has a younger sister, María Sol.

-At the age of four he joined local club Grandoli, where he was coached by his father.
-Another early influence came from his maternal grandmother, Celia, who accompanied him to training and matches.
+At the age of four, Messi joined the local football club Abanderado Grandoli where he was coached by his father.
+His maternal grandmother, Celia, accompanied him to training and matches.
 He was greatly affected by her death, shortly before his eleventh birthday.
 Since then, as a devout Catholic, he has celebrated his goals by looking up and pointing to the sky in tribute to his grandmother.
+Messi has a general understanding of English but cannot speak it fluently, and has expressed regret for refusing to learn the language during his childhood.